CISQ Updates Automated Source Code Quality Measures with Embedded Extensions

 The CISQ measures have been leveraged in IT modernization projects at the U.S. State Department and General Services Administration, as well as in Regulation Systems Compliance and Integrity (Regulation SCI) from the Securities and Exchange Commission.

-The Consortium for IT Software Quality™ (CISQ™) is an industry leadership group that develops international standards for automating the measurement of software size and structural quality from the source code.
+The Consortium for Information & Software Quality™ (CISQ™) is an industry leadership group that develops international standards for automating the measurement of software size and structural quality from the source code.
 The standards written by CISQ enable organizations developing or acquiring software-intensive systems to measure the operational risk software poses to the business, as well as estimate the cost of ownership.
 CISQ was co-founded by the Object Management Group® (OMG®) and Software Engineering Institute (SEI) at Carnegie Mellon University.
 For more information, visit https://www.it-cisq.org/.

 Note to editors: CISQ is an Object Management Group program.
 Object Management Group and OMG are registered trademarks of the Object Management Group.
 For a listing of all OMG trademarks, visit https://www.omg.org/legal/tm_list.htm.
 All other trademarks are the property of their respective owners.